Ankle Fracture

 Many different conditions can cause ankle pain.

 The Jacksonville Orthopaedic Institute has Board Certified Orthopedic Foot and Ankle Surgeons, who will diagnose the pain in your ankle and provide an individualized treatment program.
-JOI also has over 10 Physical Therapy Centers in the North Florida Region to provide the highest physical therapy level for the best outcome.
-If you want to learn more about Ankle Pain, go to ankle pain
+JOI has 13 Physical Therapy Centers in the North Florida Region to provide the highest physical therapy level for the best outcome.
+If you want to learn more about Ankle Pain, go to ankle pain.

 You can still call 904-JOI-2000 to make new patient JOI Physician Appointments if that is your preference.
 A new option, you can now schedule and cancel follow-up appointments with your physician at the JOI Patient Portal.